-How should the Comms be delivered?
 There are certain circumstances where the initial news has to be communicated formally and in writing.
 This is where the change is likely to contain contractual matters.
 However, for process change, constant discussion and explanation will be better retained if carried out face-to-face.
 This give the opportunity for immediately questioning and discussion.
-If there are issues, they can be more quickly nipped in the bud and staff will feel more comfortable if they are considered important enough to have a 1-1 discussion.
+If there are issues, they can be more quickly addressed, and staff will feel more comfortable if they are considered important enough to have a 1-1 discussion.

 Of course, there are other ways of communicating and a good plan is likely to involve these.
 They can include breakfasts and lunches, newsletters, “town hall” meetings, screensaver messages.

 And finally, how can feedback be gathered, both in terms of good news and of the feelings of staff going through the change?
 Town Halls and Q&A sessions are good, but some people feel uncomfortable about speaking up in front of a group.
 There are on-line questionnaires that can be sent out to groups to gather feedback and for keeping abreast of engagement.

 If any communication has been misinterpreted or not understood, the assessment questionnaire can help to get the messaging back on track.